This post may contain affiliate links, please see my disclosure policy for details.

 Most chickens will never experience an eclipse in their lifetime - but if they do, how will it affect their eyesight, laying, roosting habits during that time?

-Never has a single event prompted so many questions from readers as the impending solar eclipse which will occur on Monday, August 21st, 2017.
+Never had a single world event prompted so many questions from my readers as the impending solar eclipse which occurred on Monday, August 21st, 2017.

-Mainly, chicken keepers have been worried about how the eclipse will affect their flock, concerned about their chickens possibly going blind from staring up at the sun, and to a lesser extent, curious about whether their chickens will not lay on that day or go to roost during the eclipse.
+Mainly, chicken keepers were worried about how the eclipse would affect their flock, concerned about their chickens possibly going blind from staring up at the sun, and to a lesser extent, curious about whether their chickens will not lay on that day or would go to roost during the eclipse.

-Since most chickens will never experience an eclipse during their lifetime, much less a total eclipse of the sun, this certainly is a unique situation and I didn't have the answers to the questions I was being asked.
+Since most chickens will never experience an eclipse during their lifetime, much less a total eclipse of the sun (and much less TWO in their lifetime!), this certainly is a unique situation and I didn't have the answers to the questions I was being asked back in 2017.

 Even doing some googling, it seems there's lots of speculation surrounding eclipses since they aren't all that common.
 And as we all know, any type of scientific research is kind of sparse when it comes to chickens!